DaGooseYT/SMT-PBTS/README.md

 ## BoM
 - BoM is availible in .csv file in `/BoM`
-- Only parts and componants on the PCBs are in the BoM.
+- Only parts and components on the PCBs are in the BoM.
 Please refer to the other sections of this README to find other additional parts for the project.

 ## Enclosure